A Breakdown of the Advantages and Disadvantages of a Unit Trust

 Is a unit trust right for you?
 There are both advantages and disadvantages.
 Find out more about these unit trusts here and whether it suits your needs.

-Thinking of investing in a unit trust, but have know idea where to start?
-In the past we covered the difference between a unit trust and discretionary trust.
+Thinking of investing in a unit trust, but have no idea where to start?
+In the past, we covered the difference between a unit trust and discretionary trust.
 This article will instead cover the pros and cons of investing in a unit trust.

 1. You do not have to be an expert on investing

 You do not need any expertise to invest in a unit trust.
 The trust organisation and/or manager invests the trust’s funds in shares, bonds and other securities.
 The organisation and/or manager is an investor specialist, who has the know-how for investing smartly.
 All you need to do is provide the money.

 Diversification is a fancy way of saying that your money will be spread out across multiple investments.
 This protects you from shock losses and increases your chance for making profits.
 Sure, you may not hit-the-jackpot with one investment, but diversifying almost guarantees gradual growth.